Mahisaxena-05/customer_churn_predicter/README.md

-                                                      **Customer Churn Predictor**
+                                                   #  Customer Churn Predictor

-** Project Overview**
+##  Project Overview
-This project predicts whether a customer will leave (churn) a subscription service based on usage and account behavior.
+This project predicts whether a customer will leave (churn) a subscription service based on usage patterns and account behavior.

-It helps businesses identify at-risk customers and improve retention strategies.
+It helps businesses identify at-risk customers in advance so they can improve retention and reduce revenue loss.

 ---

 ##  Problem Statement
-Telecom companies lose revenue when customers leave.
-This model predicts churn in advance so companies can take preventive actions.
+Telecom companies face revenue loss when customers discontinue services.

+This machine learning model predicts customer churn in advance, enabling companies to take preventive actions and improve retention strategies.

 ---